rackerlabs/rackspace-how-to/content/cloud-servers/sftp-chrooted-bind-mount-user.md

 #### Update permissions

-Update the filesystem permissions on the directories the user accesses.
+Update the file system permissions on the directories the user accesses.
 Take into consideration other users that currently have read/write access to make sure you do not inadvertently remove their permissions.
-You can do this step in several different ways, such as changing user ownership, changing group ownership or permissions, or adding file access control lists (FACLs).
+You can complete this step in in several different ways, such as changing user ownership, changing group ownership or permissions, or adding file access control lists (FACLs).

 The following example shows commands for adding FACLs: